whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cutting.md

 - **Kerf** is the width of the gap or space in the material that is removed by the laser beam as it cuts.
 It's important to account for kerf in designs that require precise fits, like press-fit boxes.
 The kerf varies with material type and thickness.
 - **Speed** is how fast the laser head moves.
 Higher speeds with the same power result in a lighter cut or etch.
 - **Power** the output energy of the laser, usually expressed as a percentage.
 Higher power is needed for cutting thicker, denser materials.
-- **Focus** is set by the distace of the laser to the top of the material.
+- **Focus** is set by the distance of the laser to the top of the material.
 The laser must be correctly focused on the material's surface to produce a clean cut.
 An out-of-focus beam will result in a wider kerf and sloppy edges.

 #### Vector Cutting